finite-element/finite-element-course/doc/source/L1_introduction.rst

       \frac{\partial^{FE}u}{\partial x_i}|_{K_i}= \frac{\partial u}{\partial x_i}.

-Here we see why we needed to introduce `L^2`: we have a definition that does give have a unique value on the edge between two adjacent triangles.
+Here we see why we needed to introduce `L^2`: we have a definition that does not have a unique value on the edge between two adjacent triangles.
 This is verified in the following exercises.

 .. proof:exercise::